Do Pit Bull’s Shed?

-All dogs shed, even if they are deemed hypoallergenic.
+The short answer….all dogs shed, even if they are deemed hypoallergenic dogs.
 Unless you have a hairless dog, they are going to shed.
 The question is, how much do they shed?

-Pitbulls do not have an undercoat, so they will not shed as much as dogs with undercoats, such as Huskies, German Shepherds, etc.
+Pitbulls do not have only a single coat, so they will not shed as much as a double-coated dog, such as a Huskie or German Shepherd, etc.

 They are also short-haired dogs, so the fur will not be as noticeable as a longer-haired dog.

-And because Pitbulls have very short hair, they do not need those pesky monthly trips to the groomer each month to be trimmed.
+And because Pitbulls have very short hair and single coats, they do not need those pesky monthly trips to the groomer to be trimmed.

 The good news!
 Since Pitbulls have single-coated fur, they do not ‘blow out’ as double-coated dogs do, so they do not have to get rid of their undercoat in the Spring – which means MUCH less hair all over you and your house!